Skip to main content

 Performance Impact

-The vault is designed for zero hot-path overhead:
+The vault is designed to avoid per-call network overhead:

 Secrets are fetched once during initialization as part of the same policy bundle request.
-After that, all operations are in-memory with no network overhead.
+After that, all operations are in-memory with no network round-trips.

 Supported Providers